Article

 Results

-AZM increased the expression of occludin’s largest isoform but decreased the expression of the other isoforms.
-Further, AZM decreased the levels of the precursor and mature forms of the protein DSG-1, which belongs to the E-cadherin superfamily and is one of the most important desmosomal cadherins.
-Erythromycin, clarithromycin, and roxithromycin increased the mature form of DSG-1, and only solithromycin caused a significant increase in the precursor form of DSG-1.
+Analysis of the gap junctions, adherens junctions, desmosomes, and hemidesmosomes for all treatments on days 14 and 21 showed that AZM increased the expression of the largest isoform of occludin but decreased the expression of the other isoforms.
+AZM also decreased the precursor and mature forms of the protein DSG-1, which belongs to the E-cadherin superfamily and is one of the most important desmosomal cadherins.
 AZM also downregulated CAV-1 at the RNA and protein levels.
-Since CAV-1 interacts with tight junctions and affects their expression and localization, this effect of AZM could also contribute to increased TEER.
-Immunostaining for tight junction proteins showed a redistribution of claudin-4, occludin, ZO-1, JUP, and DSG-1 and their supra-apical location after AZM treatment.
+Since CAV-1 interacts with tight junctions and affects their expression and localization, this effect of AZM could also contribute to an increase in TEER.
+Immunostaining for tight junction proteins showed a redistribution of claudin-4, occludin, ZO-1, JUP, and DSG-1 after AZM treatment.
 According to the authors, this protein redistribution probably contributes to the improvement of the respiratory barrier.

 Conclusion